Hvelvigen/homelab/reference/linux/linux-disk-management-essentials.md

 Creates a GPT partition table and one full‑disk partition.
 `ext4` here is only a label — the actual filesystem comes later with `mkfs`.

+**ZFS** considerations are covered in dedicated docs.

 ### Using fdisk (interactive)
 ```
 sudo fdisk /dev/sdb
 g
 n
+  - The default value '1' is just fine.
+  - Use the default value for First and Last sector.
 w
 ```
 `g` → create GPT table